KevinGutowski/Big-Sur-Icons/README.md

 Looking for some example Big Sur icons?
 Here are some of the default OS's so you can get some ideas for your apps!

+Icons are from Beta 4.
+Looking for icons from previous betas?
+Check old brances.

 *Disclaimer: The icons are for research purposes only.
 All assets are Copyright © Apple.*